These air fryer baked potatoes have that crispy skin and tender, fluffy inside, and they are the best baked potatoes!

 First, don’t overcrowd the Air Fryer basket.
 Four medium potatoes would probably be my maximum recommendation.
 You want to make sure that the skin has enough space to crisp up.

-Also, there is no need to pierce with a fork first.
-When I made my first batch, I remembered about half-way through and freaked out a little.
+When I made my first batch, I remembered that I did not poke holes about half-way through and freaked out a little.
 And you know what?
 They did fine!
-I haven’t pierced them since.
-So save yourself the trouble.
+So don’t worry too much if you forget.

 If you want to try this method with red potatoes or gold potatoes, it will still taste great!
 Just check them during cooking.
 They may have a different cook time.